 - 3.4 We have an extensive mailing list developed from previous local plan consultations.
 We will seek to keep this list up to date and take on new additional contacts where they are suggested during all stages of consultation.
-We will encourage consultees to inform us of any changes to their organisation or contacts. - In preparing documents, we will use some or all of the following techniques as appropriate to the document and its stage of preparation:
+We will encourage consultees to inform us of any changes to their organisation or contacts. - 3.5 In preparing documents, we will use some or all of the following techniques as appropriate to the document and its stage of preparation:

-- use of the corporate website (www.derby.gov.uk) - adverts in the Derby Evening Telegraph and press releases - letters or emails to organisations and community groups who are involved in the city and its community - displays within the reception area at Roman House and other public buildings as appropriate - workshops and meetings with community groups and other stakeholders - workshops and meetings with Area Panels, Advisory Committees, resident and tenant associations - use of corporate surveys such as the Derby Pointer - public exhibitions or surgeries - information leaflets to households - display posters around the city - Council newssheets and information boards - consultation aimed at hard to reach groups - use of the Derby City Partnership - internal consultation within Derby City Council
+- use of the corporate website (www.derby.gov.uk) - adverts in the Derby Evening Telegraph and press releases - letters or emails to organisations and community groups who are involved in the city and its community - displays within the reception area at Roman House and other public buildings as appropriate - workshops and meetings with community groups and other stakeholders - workshops and meetings with Area Panels, Advisory Committees, resident and tenant associations - use of corporate surveys such as the Derby Pointer - public exhibitions or surgeries - information leaflets to households - display posters around the City - Council newssheets and information boards - consultation aimed at hard to reach groups - use of the Derby City Partnership - internal consultation within Derby City Council

-An assessment of the costs and benefits of these methods is set out in Appendix 6.
+An assessment of the costs and benefits of these methods is set Rec.
+38

-- 3.6 When updates about local development plan preparations are made to the Council web-site, the Council will circulate emails or brief letters to the groups involved so far with the plans and to those who have requested such information. - 3.7 The Council recognises that not everyone has access to the Internet and so free access is provided in libraries for Derby library cardholders.
-Non-cardholders can also gain access if they provide personal identification. - 3.8 When public exhibitions, workshops, surgeries and public meetings are arranged, these will be advertised in the local press and on the Council's website at least one week before the meeting is due to take place.
-Where possible we will also use the Council's public information boards, though space is limited on these.
+- 3.6 When updates about local development plan preparations are made to the Council web-site, the Council will circulate emails or brief letters to the groups involved so far with the plans and to those who have requested such information. - 3.7 The Council recognises that not everyone has access to the Internet and so free access is provided in Libraries for Derby library cardholders.
+Non-cardholders can also gain access if they provide personal identification." - 3.7 When public exhibitions are arranged, we will seek to ensure they are held at locations and times that are convenient and accessible to the community. - 3.8 When public exhibitions, workshops, surgeries and public meetings are arranged, these will be advertised in the local press and on the Council's website at least one week before the meeting is due to take place.
+Where possible, we will also use the Council's public information boards, though space is limited on these.
 For issues dealing with specific geographical areas, such as Area Action Plans or SPDs for particular development sites, we will also use posters in public places. - 3.9 Consultation on the Core Strategy and other documents containing strategic policies will explain in clear, concise language the implications of those documents when applied in practice.